-Capital investments and other commitments that would significantly affect costs, rates or prices_charges for Tacoma Power services will be evaluated and documented before commitments are made.
+Capital investments and other commitments that would significantly affect costs, rates or prices for Tacoma Power services will be evaluated and documented before commitments are made.
 Such evaluations will address known, as well as potential or uncertain, incremental impacts on costs and revenues.
 Impacts on Tacoma Power competitiveness will also be assessed.
-Tacoma Power will plan for, and consider ways of mitigating, the impacts of climate change on our electric system in an affordable manner.